Ron Oden: Politics

-In 1990, Oden moved to Palm Springs, California to begin teaching at the College of the Desert as an adjunct Sociology instructor.
+In 1990, Oden moved to Palm Springs, California, to begin teaching at the College of the Desert as an adjunct sociology instructor.
 Concern about educational and social issues motivated Oden to enter politics, and in 1995, he was elected to the Palm Springs City Council.

 In 2000, Oden ran for Congress on a limited budget, capturing 38% of the vote.

 In 2003, Oden was elected Mayor of Palm Springs.
 As the first openly gay African American mayor elected in California, Oden's election made global news headlines.
 Oden's tenure as mayor was notable for his work promoting organizations focused on diversity, including the Palm Springs Human Rights Task Force, the Palm Springs Human Rights Commission, and the Palm Springs branch of the NAACP.
 Oden also brought in the Palm Springs City Council's first gay majority.

-Palm Springs saw historical growth during Oden's tenure, with the city's budget doubling during his term.
+Palm Springs saw historic growth during Oden's tenure, with the city's budget doubling during his term.
 Oden saw success in building Palm Springs as a destination resort city, helped by a new concourse being added to the Palm Springs International Airport in 2007 and new amenities like the Palm Springs Skatepark, considered one of California's best skateparks.

 In June 2006, he ran for and lost in the Democratic primary for a seat in the California State Assembly by less than 100 votes.

 In 2007, he was honored with a Golden Palm Star on the Palm Springs Walk of Stars.

 In 2015, eight years after the completion of his initial stint as mayor, Oden once again ran for mayor of Palm Springs.
 He campaigned on a platform calling for governmental transparency and restoration of trust and faith in city leadership.
 He wanted elected officials to disclose their income and its sources, a response to allegations of "conflict of interest between the current mayor Steve Pougnet and a private developer."

 Oden wanted to restore the proper course of conduct to investors and entrepreneurs: "Businessmen are investors in our city.
 They’re not bad people but I think people get stirred and go the wrong way.”
 Oden also wanted to assuage the “eroding relationship” with the Agua Caliente Band of Cahuilla Indians and address the status of a west campus for College of the Desert.
 He used to teach there, and it disappeared without much discussion.
 Finally, Oden acknoweledged that he had been out of politics for several years, and said he "hopes to channel Frank Bogert," the city's first directly elected mayor, who successfully "came back for seconds" almost three decades later.

 Oden lost the election to Robert Moon.

+In 2023 Oden was unanimously appointed to the Desert Community College District Board of Trustees to finish Fred Jandt's term before winning his own term for District 3 in 2024.